-Dial 999 in an emergency or if there is risk to life!
+Always dial 999 in an emergency or if there is a risk to life.

 Flooding from public sewers (foul, surface water or combined) or freshwater pipes

 - Flooding from a sewer (usually identifed by a square or round manhole cover lcoated on the highway) or freshwater mains needs to be reported to Southern Water for investigation and appropriate action.

 - For flooding emergencies please contact Southern Water on 0330 303 0368.